 A high school English teacher will be responsible for introducing students to different forms of literature while enhancing writing skills both academically and creatively.
-A high school English teacher can have an average salary of $40 to 70,000 yearly, which may increase depending on area and experience.
+A high school English teacher can make a median annual salary of $61,820, according to the 2021 data from the Bureau of Labor and Statistics.
+This salary figure may increase depending on area and experience.
 High school English teachers will only teach grades 9-12 and have an average job growth rate over the next few years.

 Read more on becoming an English Teacher.

 English as a Second Language teachers can work at any grade and age level within the school system.
 These individuals may split their time between one or more schools as needed in an area.
 ESL teachers have a higher than average growth rate at this time.
 These teachers are responsible for teaching English to students who may have little to no spoken or written English ability.
 ESL teachers may also be go-betweens for students, other teachers and parents if a language barrier exists.